 The first question asked on the application form for registration under the Charities Act 2005 is "what is the full legal name of your entity?"

 Some organisations use several names, so we ask you to tell us your "legal name" and we check that against the Act's requirements.

-This information sheet explains how to identify your charity's legal name and the criteria we will apply to make sure it meets our requirements.
+This page explains how to identify your charity's legal name and the criteria we will apply to make sure it meets our requirements.

 What is your "legal name"?

 If you are registered with the Companies Office as an incorporated society, incorporated charitable trust board (also known as a registered charitable trust) or a company, your legal name is the name you are incorporated under.
 This is the name you should use in answer to the first question when you apply to us for registration.